News Desk

 A core pillar of the Africa Centre of Excellence for Sustainable Cooling and Cold-Chain (ACES) is to develop new community-based business models and approaches which create and deliver shared value equitably to all participants.

-A Cool World 2025 GESI ACES Critical Infrastructure Community Models
+Models Community A Cool World 2025 Critical Infrastructure ACES GESI Finance Models

 A girl cools off in a public fountain